upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 ontology and domain contextualization can be found in the `system_message` field of the `JSON` files in the [run_args/onto_pop](../run_args/onto_pop/) directory which are grouped by prompting approach (0_shot, 1_shot, ...), followed by LLM name and finally ontology.
+They may contain slight variations.
 Four variants corresponding to different domain contextualizations are can be found within the ontology sub-directories.

 ```